 - 19:20 – Changes you can expect to see

-Thanks so much for joining me this week!
+Thank you so much for joining us this week!
 Do you have some feedback you’d like to share?
 Leave a note in the comment section below!

 If you enjoyed this episode, please share it using the social media buttons you see at the bottom of the post.
 Also, please leave an honest review for the Punk Rock Preschool Podcast on iTunes.
 Ratings and reviews are super helpful and greatly appreciated and I will read all of them!
 If you have any questions or want to learn more, head on over to punkrockpreschool.com!
 And finally, don’t forget to subscribe to the show on iTunes to get automatic updates!